dorny/xjade/README.md

 ## Instalation

-In few days XJade will by available via npm.
+In few days XJade will be available via npm.

 ## Usage